weipin/Cycles/docs/start_a_cycle.rst

       // handle response
   })

-You can handle the response in the `completionHandler` closure.
+You handle the response in the `completionHandler` closure.
 Because `completionHandler` is the last parameter, the code can be simplified with Trailing Closures expression::